 Equality of opportunity and freedom from discrimination are fundamental human rights.
 We actively oppose all forms of discrimination and are committed to the principle that no person shall face discrimination by being treated unfairly.

-We will not discriminate (indirectly, directly or by association) on the grounds of race, sex, gender reassignment, marital or partnership status, sexual orientation, age, religion or belief, or disability (e.g. sensory and physical disabilities, learning disabilities and mental health status).
+We will not discriminate (indirectly, directly or by association) on the grounds of race, sex, gender reassignment, marital or partnership status, pregnancy and or maternity / paternity status, sexual orientation, age, religion or belief, or disability (e.g. sensory and physical disabilities, learning disabilities and mental health status).

 Discrimination as outlined above, is unacceptable and contrary to our explicit aim of providing quality governance services, training and resources to our members.
 We will take a zero tolerance approach to any such discrimination identified within our organisation, services or materials.